raspberrypi/documentation/usage/webcams/README.md

 - [SCP](../../remote-access/ssh/scp.md)
     - Copy files over SSH to get copies of pictures taken on the Pi on your main computer
 - [rsync](../../remote-access/ssh/rsync.md)
-    - Use `rsync` to syncronise the folder of pictures taken in a folder between your Pi to your computer
+    - Use `rsync` to synchronise the folder of pictures taken in a folder between your Pi to your computer
 - [cron](../../linux/cron.md)
     - Use `cron` to schedule taking a picture at a given interval, such as every minute to capture a time-lapse